burakksaglam/landing-page/README.md

 # landing-page
-Image Credit:
+Image Credits:
-Photo by RODNAE Productions from Pexels
+-Photo by RODNAE Productions from Pexels

+-